25 Oct 38%

 “One disarmed, four to go!”
 I said to Tia and waited for her confirmation.

 “Ready?
 Now!”
 She said after a few tense seconds.
 I went out as soon as I could, shutting the door behind me, and hitting the locking button.
 Right in front of me there was a large hole in the air, showing the almost dark insides of the shuttle.
 That really looked weird.
 I held onto the shuttle while it slowly moved to the next container on the starboard side.

 Unlock.
 Wait.
 Enter.
 Disarm.
 Wait.
 Exit.
 Rinse.
 Repeat.

 The inevitable screw-up happened at the first of the two remaining containers on the port side.
 The unlock code was correct, but the door would not open.
 It had jammed or rusted shut.
 I missed the first opportunity to enter unnoticed, failing to open the door.
 Then the second.
 Then the third.
-Then, panicking, I started to violently pull the door towards me with ever increasing force, swearing at the Russian technology that hasn’t produced anything even remotely reliable since the Kalashnikov and the Soyuz.
-Suddenly the door gave, and I went flying out with it, holding to it for my life, trying not to get ejected into the black waters far below me, until I came to an abrupt stop, winded, planting my face into the closest container’s wall.
+Then, panicking, I started violently pulling the door towards me with ever increasing force, swearing at the Russian technology that hasn’t produced anything even remotely reliable since the Kalashnikov and the Soyuz.
+Suddenly the door gave, and I went flying out with it, holding onto it for my life, trying not to get ejected into the black waters far below me, until I came to an abrupt stop, winded, planting my face into the closest container’s wall.

 I heard a faint shout, then two rapid claps, then silence.